 - Header Sanitizing and validation: This technique is beneficial against cross website scripting or XSS, this method includes verifying and sanitizing headers, parameters passed via the address, type parameters and hidden values to cut back XSS attacks.

 33. What is Burp Suite?
 What tools does it contain?

 Burp Suite is an integrated platform used for attacking net applications.
 It contains all the tools a hacker would need for attacking any application. a number of these functionalities are

 34. What is SQL injection and its types?

 If the application doesn’t sanitize the user input then the SQL injection happens.
-Thus a malicious hacker would inject SQL question to gain unauthorized access and execute administration operations on the database.
+Thus a malicious hacker would inject SQL queries to gain unauthorized access and execute administration operations on the database.
 SQL injections may be classified as follows:

 - Error-based SQL injection